Subhangi-G/School_District_Analysis/README.md

 ### The 5 Top and Bottom Performing Schools:
 The five top, and bottom performing schools, based upon their overall passing grade, were obtained from the school summary dataframe.\
-Below is a piture of the 5 top performing schools, for reference.
+The 5 top performing schools is referenced below.

 ![top_5_schools](https://user-images.githubusercontent.com/71800628/119212367-744fd780-ba7d-11eb-9271-54aa084a3d8e.png)

 ### The Average Math and Reading Scores for each grade type from each school:
 The math and reading scores, for each grade, were obtained from the merged dataframe, and then grouped by each school to get the average for each school.\